 Scripture Reading: John 19 - 21 …

-From the beginning God has revealed Himself in His creation and through various means.
-God chose one man and made of his descendants a great nation, as He promised He would, and spoke through Moses and the prophets to these people … thus, the Old Testament Scriptures (writings).
+Everybody "believes" something.
+You live your life in a certain way based on what you believe.
+The majority of people live their lives believing lies, but from the beginning God has revealed TRUTH, first in His creation and then through His Word and finally through His Son.
 The writer of Hebrews explains the revelation that came through Jesus Christ and the Apostles: "In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days He has spoken to us by His Son, whom He appointed heir of all things, and through whom He made the universe" (Hebrews 1:1-2).

 As you read through the Gospel record of the birth, life, death and resurrection of Jesus Christ you are reading God's special revelation.
 John explains the purpose of his writing in Chapter 20, verses 30-31: "Jesus did many other miraculous signs in the presence of His disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in His Name."
 There can be no message that is more important for mankind - for you and me and all people - than this message … the good news that Jesus died on the cross to bear God's wrath against OUR sins and that by believing in Him, trusting in His sacrifice, we HAVE eternal life.